architect/arc.codes/public/intro/powers.md

 Security in the cloud is also important, Architect structures its projects to help minimize security risks.
 Architect adopts best practices for optimizing your code to be ready for production.

 Functions are provisioned and deployed with a model of least privileges, following the [Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/) in the cloud.
-For example, a http function will be created with the most minimal IAM role to execute.
+For example, a HTTP function will be created with the most minimal IAM role to execute.
 This opt-in model of permissions prevents your functions from having over reaching authorization.

 Architect applications also create staging and production environments by default to take full advantage of modern CI/CD tooling and workflows.